-This regulation deals with resident active licenses, for the purpose of evaluating applicants for licensure in medicine and surgery.
+This regulation deals with education and training requirements for applicants for licensure in medicine and surgery, osteopathic medicine, and chiropractic.
 The proposed regulation has been the subject of communications over several years in regard to the need to update the healing arts regulations and bring them into more consistency with standard practices and educational programs in the industry.
 The agency consulted with representatives from the University of Kansas School of Medicine, the Kansas Medical Association, and other stakeholders.
 Further, it should be noted that the Board of Healing Arts is comprised of medical practitioners, business owners, and members of the public.
 Further, the agency intends to comply with all public hearing requirements involved in the promulgation process.
 Although the agency does not employ an economist, the lay opinion of the agency staff is that the economic effect on the affected businesses and business sector would be positive.
 No net implementation and compliance costs are contemplated other than routine agency resources used in regulation promulgation process.
 (See economic impact statement approved by the Department of Budget).

-SCOTT SCHWAB SECRETARY OF STATE K.A.R.
-100-6-2a.
-Resident active license qualifications. (a) Each applicant for a resident active license in medicine and surgery or osteopathic medicine and surgery who is a graduate of an accredited school of medicine and has not completed 36 months of a postgraduate training program shall meet the following requirements:
+K.A.R.
+100-6-2.
+General qualifications Education and training requirements. (a) Each applicant for licensure by examination in medicine and surgery or osteopathic medicine and surgery who is a graduate of graduates from an accredited or unaccredited school of medicine on or after January 1, 2021 shall present to the board proof of completion of a postgraduate training or residency training program that is at least one year 36 months of a postgraduate training or residency training program in length.
+This program shall have been approved by the council of on medical education of the American medical association, the American osteopathic association, or its the substantial equivalent, as determined by the board, in the year in which the training took place.